Federated Feature Selection for Cyber-Physical Systems of Systems: Federated Feature Selection

-According to equation (\ref{eq:probability_data_from_node}), we weight the probability vector $p^{l}$ of node $l$ proportionally to the size of its local dataset compared to the whole amount of data present in the system.
+As anticipated, according to equation (\ref{eq:probability_data_from_node}), we weight the probability vector $\mathbf{p}_l$ of node $l$ proportionally to the size of its local dataset compared to the whole amount of data present in the system.
 In this way, we can contrast situations where local datasets are heterogeneous w.r.t. the size.

 In \ac{FFS}, the updating scheme can be, at least in principle, both synchronous and asynchronous, provided that the set of nodes involved in the process does not change over time.\footnote{Note that this condition does not imply that all nodes must be active during the entire process.
-In fact, as we will show in Section \ref{sec:num_results} our system is robust to the presence of churning nodes.} Precisely, we assume a system where the \ac{ES} expects, after sending the updated global probability vector to the nodes, to receive their local updates within a fixed time slot, after which, it begins the aggregation step using only the information received.
-Therefore, the number of updates' used to compute the new global probability vector might change because a subset of nodes could not communicate their update within the time limit imposed by the \ac{ES}.
-Regardless of the number of nodes that contributed to the aggregation step during one round of communication, the \ac{ES} broadcasts the new global probability vector $\bf{p}^G$ to \emph{all} nodes in the system.
+In fact, as we will show in Section \ref{sec:num_results} our system is robust to the presence of churning nodes.} Precisely, we assume a system where the \ac{ES} after having sent the updated global probability vector, expects the nodes to receive their local updates within a fixed time slot, after which, it begins the aggregation step using only the information received.
+Therefore, the number of updates used to compute the new global probability vector might change because a subset of nodes could not communicate their updates within the deadline set by the \ac{ES}.
+Regardless of the number of nodes that contributed to the aggregation step during one round of communication, the \ac{ES} broadcasts the new global probability vector $\mathbf{p}_G$ to \emph{all} nodes in the system.
 In this way, all nodes start the new round of local computation from the same starting point, and, consequently, we dramatically limit the potentially detrimental effects deriving from the aggregation of outdated local probability vectors.
-Moreover, as proved by the convergence analysis provided in the Appendix, independently from the updating scheme, \ac{FFS} converges the infinite number of steps to the very same solution that would be found running the CE-based algorithm for \ac{FS} in centralised settings i.e., with complete access to the entire dataset.
+Moreover, as proved by the convergence analysis provided in Appendix\ref{appendixa} and Appendix\ref{appendixb}, independently from the updating scheme, \ac{FFS} converges in a finite number of steps to the very same solution as running the CE in centralised settings i.e., with complete access to the entire dataset.